Last reviewed: June 12, 2026

 How a request flows

 A typical analysis request follows the same path every time.
-The user submits a query in the explore interface.
+The user submits a query in the Ask interface.
 The frontend includes the current access token and sends the request to the backend.
 The backend assigns a trace identifier, verifies the token, checks the rate-limit window, sanitizes the input, and creates an analysis record (which the database immediately scopes to the authenticated user).

 Network controls and headers